Write a VB application that will enable a human player to play a classic game of Tic-Tac-Toe against the computer.

 When the user clicks OK, exit this form and display the main form (the game board).

 At the start of each game, the application should select who should go first at random, and display an appropriate message to the user in a message box (either "You go first this time." or "This time, I will go first.")

-The game board should be set up with a set of labels (simulating a "control array") named lblSquare0 through lblSquare8.
+The game board should be set up with an array of label controls indexed 0 through 8.
 When a player clicks one of the available labels, an "X" or an "O" (depending on the user's initial selection) should appear in that label.
 Then the computer should make its move.

 When the program detects a win, a line should be drawn through the "three in a row".
 If the player wins, the message "YOU WIN !!!" should flash across the game board; if the computer wins, the message "YOU LOSE!!!" (or "I WIN!!!" or "COMPUTER WINS!!!") should flash across the game board.
 If the game ends in a tie, the message "IT'S A TIE!!!" should flash across the game board.
 (Hint: To get the flashing message, use a label in conjunction with a timer and toggle the label's Visible property on and off.)

 The program should provide options to play a new game and to quit.

 The program should provide keep four counts: games played, games won, games lost, and games tied.
 These counts should be displayed on the form.